magnumjs/mag.js/examples/README.md

 The view model layer is plain HTML.
 Note the ID is used to attach to the mag.module the element that we will use our javascript element matchers to transpile with.

+This exists on the HTML page your JS is loaded on, it does not exist anywhere unnaturally such as in JavaScript.

 ```html
 <div id="todos">
   <input>